Jenisbek Piyazov

-Jenisbek Piyazov (Piyazov Jeńisbek Burkitovich, May 9, 1988, Nukus, Republic of Karakalpakstan) is an Uzbek and Karakalpak opera singer (baritone), laureate of the 1st prize of the Republican vocalists' competition, XII International Competition 'Kazakh Romance,' XIII Moscow International Competition of Young Performers of Russian Romance.
+Jenisbek Piyazov (Piyazov Jeńisbek Burkitovich; born May 9, 1988, in Nukus, Republic of Karakalpakstan) is an Uzbek and Karakalpak opera singer (baritone), laureate of the 1st prize of the Republican vocalists' competition, XII International Competition 'Kazakh Romance,' XIII Moscow International Competition of Young Performers of Russian Romance.
 Holder of the Grand Prix of the International Vocalists' Competition named after Muslim Magomaev [2012].
 People's Artist of Uzbekistan (2021), Honored artist of Uzbekistan (2014), and the Republic of Karakalpakstan (2012).

 Biography

 In 2007, Jenisbek Piyazov graduated from the Nukus College of Culture and Arts.
 That same year, he was awarded a diploma of the 1st degree at the Republican competition 'Young Opera' and was admitted to the Uzbek State Conservatory specializing in 'Vocal Performance.'
 In 2007, he was honored with the Nihol Award.
 In 2009, he was employed as a vocalist at the Navoi State Opera and Ballet Theater.
 In 2010, he participated in a master class in Minsk, Belarus, under the guidance of D. Vdovin and conductor Yuri Bashmet.
 In 2011, he graduated from the State Conservatory of Uzbekistan specializing in "Academic Singer."
 In 2011–2012, he was invited to the Gut-Immling International Opera Festival in Munich, Germany.
 Piyazov is a teacher at the Uzbekistan State Conservatory.